 A Century of Innovation

-The head office of the Ivoclar Group in Schaan, Liechtenstein, is considered to be a center of innovation in the development of new dental products.
-Developing customer-focused solutions has always been a priority of the company.
-“We will continue to sharpen our focus on our customers, our people, and partners,” says CEO Markus Heinz, who took over for Diego Gabathuler in April.
+Developing customer-focused solutions has always been a priority of the Ivoclar Group, and the company's head office in Schaan, Liechtenstein, is considered a center of innovation in the development of new dental products.
+"We will continue to sharpen our focus on our customers, our people, and our partners," says CEO Markus Heinz, who took over for Diego Gabathuler in April.

 The Ivoclar Group's history of innovation began in the late 1930s with the introduction and rise to popularity of the artificial teeth produced by the firm's predecessor, Ramco AG.
 The company continued to achieve numerous milestones in the development of new products, with the goal of ensuring the best possible treatment for all patients through passion, determination, meticulousness, and proficiency.
 Furthermore, the company was committed to identifying ways of heightening the efficiency of work processes and mapping out the individual steps of dentistry workflows.

-Under the direction of Ganley, who became CEO in 2003, as well as Christian Brutzer, who took over as President of the US operation in 2019, and Chris Holden, who assumed that position this year, Ivoclar also realized at an early stage that digitalization would play a major role in the future of dentistry.
-In 2020, the company introduced the Ivotion Denture System, which revolutionized the way in which removable dentures are fabricated.
-Furthermore, Ivoclar developed the PrograWorld product range to ensure a smooth digital workflow throughout the entire treatment process: from the VivaScan intraoral scanner to the PrograScan, PrograMill, Programat, and PrograPrint lines for digital fabrication of restorations in the laboratory.
+Under the direction of Ganley, who became CEO in 2003, as well as Christian Brutzer, who took over as president of the North America operation in 2019, and Chris Holden, who assumed that position this year, Ivoclar realized at an early stage that digitalization would play a major role in the future of dentistry.
+In 2020, the company introduced the Ivotion® Denture System, which revolutionized the way in which removable dentures are fabricated.

 The Ivoclar Group is intent on maintaining its position as a pioneer and innovator in its specialized market.
-As we speak, the company's R&D team is working at full speed to develop new products and solutions that will make the work of dental technicians and dentists as easy and efficient as possible so that they can fulfil their goal of giving their patients healthy and attractive smiles.
+The company's R&D team continues to work at full speed to develop new products and solutions that will make the work of dentists and dental technicians as easy and efficient as possible so that they can fulfil their goals of giving their patients healthy and attractive smiles.